dave/dst/README.md

 //func main() { fmt.Println("Hello, World!") }
 ```

+The default resolvers that enable import management may not be suitable for all environments.
+If
-If more low-level control is needed, set `Decorator.Resolver` and `Restorer.Resolver`.
-By default,
+more control is needed, custom resolvers can be used for both the `Decorator` and `Restorer`.
+More
-the restorer resolver (which resolves a package name given a package path) uses an implementation
-based on `go/packages`.
-This may be unsuitable in certain circumstances, so several alternative
-implementations can be found [here](https://github.com/dave/dst/tree/master/decorator/resolver).
+details and several alternative implementations can be found [here](https://github.com/dave/dst/tree/master/decorator/resolver).

 #### Integrating with go/types